 I am also director of a Digital History Project, Remembering Biafra, that tells the story of the global response to the Nigeria-Biafra War of 1967-70.
 That war is too often forgotten today, but in the late 1960s it inspired a political and humanitarian movement that activated a broad variety of people in the US, Europe, and across Africa.
 The website provides a timeline, historical background, and more than 800 primary and secondary sources for students and teachers.

-As part of my interest in Biafra, I worked with two other GW faculty members to organize a spring 2017 conference, http://www.rememberingbiafra.com/, to mark the 50th anniversary of the start of the Biafra war.
+The project began with spring 2017 conference, which marked the 50th anniversary of the start of the Biafra war.
 Chimamanda Ngozi Adichie was the keynote speaker, at an event held at the National Museum of African American History and Culture.
 (Yes, there I am, doing a Q&A with her!)
-I am currently working on a digital humanities project, sponsored by GW’s Institute for African Studies, that will create a timeline and other resources for teachers and students who want to teach about Biafra.
+I received an NEH fellowship to support this work.

 I’m also working with Chris Lee at the Univ. of British Columbia to co-edit a special issue of American Quarterly that looks back at twenty years of American Studies work on empire, and forward to new directions.
 With a nod to Amy Kaplan’s Anarchy of Empire, the issue will be titled: From Anarchy to Chaos: Generations of Empire.
 It will be published in September 2022.